 Festivals are a chance to really see a city shine, and luckily for us Nottinghamshire has them by the bucketful.
-Whether its feasting on fine food, fun days out with the family, tasting a plethora of ales, or dancing in the sunshine, there’s sure to be something to tickle your fancy in this rundown of festivals happening in 2023.
+Whether it's feasting on fine food, fun days out with the family, tasting a plethora of ales, or dancing in the sunshine, there’s sure to be something to tickle your fancy in this rundown of festivals happening in 2025.
 This is the time to chill out, tune in and make some amazing memories.

 Music Festivals